 Falooda: The Wholesome Dessert

 Now, this one is a sweet dish and a very wholesome dessert.
 It has all the yummiest ingredients layered in one glass.
-The bottom of the glass contains a boiled spaghetti-like noodle.
+The bottom of the glass contains a boiled spaghetti-looking noodle.
 A scoop of ice cream is placed on top of it.
 Then, a layer of fruit and nuts is added with some jelly.
 The dessert is no less than a complete meal, and it is eaten as a snack rather than an after-meal dessert.
 It is heavenly, delicious, and a must-try for all those with a sweet tooth out there!

-Packed with protein, Haleem is a healthy stew of shredded chicken or beef and herbs.
+Packed with protein, haleem is a healthy stew of lentils, shredded chicken or beef, and herbs.
 The consistency is similar to that of porridge, and it can be eaten with a spoon.
-Yet the taste is so savory and addictive that you cannot say “no” to it.
-However, it is only cooked for special occasions, such as during the Islamic holy month of Ramadan, as haleem requires a lengthy process.
+The taste is so savory and addictive that you cannot say “no” to it.
+However, it is only cooked for special occasions, such as during the Islamic holy month of Ramadan, as haleem requires a lengthy cooking process.
 This dish is often served with fried onions, sliced lemon, ginger, and coriander leaves.